Dysarthria in Adults

 • reducing background noise (e.g., choose a quiet setting for conversations; turn off TV, radio, and fans);

-• ensuring that the environment has good lighting;
+• ensuring that the environment has adequate lighting;

-• improving proximity between the speaker and his or her communication partner; and
+• reducing the distance between the speaker and their communication partner; and

 • using face-to-face seating for conversations.